mitsuhiko/lucumr/2023/12/1/the-python-that-was.rst

 Yes, there was no static type checking and intellisense was basically non existing.
 Companies like Microsoft did not even think that Python was a language yet.
 But screw it, we were productive!
 Not only that, we build large software projects.
-We knew were the tradeoffs were.
+We knew where the tradeoffs were.
 We had runtime errors flying left and right in production because bad types were passed, but we also had the tools to work with it!
 I distinctly remember how blown away a colleague from the .NET world was when I showed him some of